xavierchia/xavierchia.github.io/_posts/2020-07-21-basic-variables.md

 ------------------------------------------------------------------------

-First of all, there is convincing evidence that a full range of motion leads to more hypertrophy[^84].
+First of all, there is convincing evidence that a full range of motion leads to more hypertrophy.
 Therefore, exercises should be done with the full range of motion that is possible given your anatomy.

 {:.centered}